Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Whilst rare, serious injury can happen.
 Having the right procedures in place and knowing what to do can reduce the risks.

-We found around a third of educational establishments are concerned about the risks associated with students playing contact sports such as rugby1.
-Research by Return2Play has also shown that concussion can be the result of an incident in 15 sports, not just rugby2.
+We found that around a third of educational establishments are concerned about the risks associated with students playing contact sports such as rugby1.
+Research by Return2Play has also shown that a concussion can be the result of an incident in 15 sports, not just rugby2.

 Taking reasonable precautions to ensure all sporting activities are safe